 Being bedridden after stroke is often the result of massive stroke.

-Patients may end up being bedbound due to various side effects, but most often partial paralysis is the culprit.
+Patients may end up being bedbound due to various stroke complications, but most often partial paralysis is the culprit.

 This article will show you how to prevent things from getting worse and eventually get back on your feet!